6 Factors In Choosing a Heating or Cooling System

 Understand the Efficiency

 Energy efficiency is built into a furnace or air conditioner.
-Manufacturers are required to use standardized lab tests to determine energy efficiency of a unit.
+Manufacturers are required to use standardized lab tests to determine the energy efficiency of a unit.
 A yellow “EnergyGuide” sticker affixed to all new units shows the unit’s energy efficiency rating.
 Efficiency is expressed by the SEER (Seasonal Energy Efficiency Ratio) rating for an air conditioner.
-The SEER rating will determine efficiency and cost of your unit.
+The SEER rating will determine the efficiency and cost of your unit.
 The higher the air conditioner’s SEER number, the more energy-efficient the unit is and the lower monthly operating costs will be.
 Today, depending on which region of the country you live in, federal regulations require a minimum SEER of 13 or 14.
-With a higher up front purchase price, high-efficiency air conditioners will deliver SEER ratings over 20.
+With a higher up-front purchase price, high-efficiency air conditioners will deliver SEER ratings over 20.
 Furnace efficiency is expressed by the Annual Fuel Utilization Efficiency (AFUE) rating.
 A more efficient the unit will have a higher AFUE percentage.
 More expensive high-efficiency units that capture spare heat from the exhaust stream offer AFUE over 90% while a standard efficiency furnace has a slightly lower AFUE of 80%.

 Consider the Short Term and Long Term Units

 It is important to consider initial expense versus future costs when deciding on your HVAC system.
 Be cautious about considering only the upfront purchase price when selecting a unit.
 A lower-efficiency unit from a lesser-known manufacturer may indeed have a lower price upon purchase.
-But, these low efficiency units will require higher monthly operating costs each year and expenses forced by reduced reliability and more frequent repairs.
+But, these low-efficiency units will require higher monthly operating costs each year and expenses forced by reduced reliability and more frequent repairs.
 Cut-rate units, often, don’t offer warranty terms that are as consumer-friendly as units from recognized or name-brand manufacturers.
-From another point of view, an advanced unit with cutting edge, high-efficiency technology may come at such a high initial price that the payback time from lower operating costs may be too long for you—particularly if you aren’t planning to remain in the home indefinitely.
+From another point of view, an advanced unit with cutting-edge, high-efficiency technology may come at such a high initial price that the payback time from lower operating costs may be too long for you—particularly if you aren’t planning to remain in the home indefinitely.